vtfk/ms-shared-api-faktura/README.md

 # ms-shared-api-faktura

-API for the faktura service
+API for the faktura service.

+Connect it to a compatible database to download batches of invoices ready for import by Visma.

 # API